JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

    }
    ```

-   Android Studio highlights that `Random` class is unresolved because you can't call specific Java functions from the common Kotlin code.
+   Android Studio highlights that the `Random` class is unresolved because you can't call specific Java functions from the common Kotlin code.
-2. Follow IDE's suggestions and replace it with `kotlin.random.Random` from the Kotlin standard library.
+2. Follow the IDE's suggestions and replace it with `kotlin.random.Random` from the Kotlin standard library.
    This is a multiplatform library that works on all platforms and is included automatically as a dependency.
    The code should now compile successfully.
-3. Add a bit of unpredictability to the greeting.
+3. Add a bit of variety to the greeting.
 Update the shared code with the `reversed()` function
-   from the Kotlin standard library for reversing the text:
+   from the Kotlin standard library to reverse the text:

     ```kotlin
     import kotlin.random.Random